 - QCL-TypeD: {Spatial Rx parameter}

-The UE receives a selection command [10, TS 38.321] used to map up to 8 TCI states to the codepoints of the DCI field TCI-states.
-Until a UE receives higher layer configuration of TCI states and before reception of the activation command, the UE may assume that the antenna ports of one DM-RS port group of PDSCH of a serving cell are spatially quasi co-located with the SSB determined in the initial access procedure.
-When the number of TCI states in TCI-States is less than or equal to 8, the DCI field TCI-states directly indicates the TCI state.
+The UE receives a selection command [10, TS 38.321] used to map up to 8 TCI states to the codepoints of the DCI fieldof transmission configuration indication .
+Until a UE receives higher layer configuration of TCI states and before reception of the activation command, the UE may assume that the antenna ports of one DM-RS port group of PDSCH of a serving cell are quasi co-located with the SS/PBCH block determined in the initial access procedure with respect to delay spread, Doppler spread, Doppler shift, average delay, spatial Rx parameters.
+When the number of TCI states in TCI-States is less than or equal to 8, the DCI field of transmission configuration indication directly indicates the TCI state.

-If a UE is configured with the higher layer parameter TCI-PresentInDCI is set as 'Enabled' for the CORESET scheduling the PDSCH, the UE assumes that the TCI field is present in the DL DCI of the PDCCH transmitted on the CORESET.
-If TCI-PresentInDCI is set as 'Disabled' for the CORESET scheduling the PDSCH, for determining PDSCH antenna port quasi co-location, the UE assumes that the TCI state for the PDSCH is identical wo the TCI state applied for the CORESET used for the PDCCH transmission.
+If a UE is configured with the higher layer parameter TCI-PresentInDCI set as 'Enabled' for the CORESET scheduling the PDSCH, the UE assumes that the DCI field of transmission configuration indication is present in the DL DCI of the PDCCH transmitted on the CORESET.
+If TCI-PresentInDCI is set as 'Disabled' for the CORESET scheduling the PDSCH, for determining PDSCH antenna port quasi co-location, the UE assumes that the TCI state for the PDSCH is identical to the TCI state applied for the CORESET used for the PDCCH transmission.

 If the TCI-PresentinDCI is set as 'Enabled', the UE shall use the TCI-States according to the value of the 'Transmission Configuration Indication' field in the detected PDCCH with DCI for determining PDSCH antenna port quasi co-location.
 The UE may assume that the antenna ports of one DM-RS port group of PDSCH of a serving cell are quasi co-located with the RS(s) in the RS set with respect to the QCL type parameter(s) given by the indicated TCI state if the offset between the reception of the DL DCI and the corresponding PDSCH is equal to or greater than a threshold Threshold-Sched-Offset, where the threshold is FFS.
-For both the case when TCI-PresentInDCI = 'Enabled' and TCI-PresentInDCI = 'Disabled' If the offset is less than a threshold, the UE may assume that the antenna ports of one DM-RS port group of PDSCH of a serving cell are quasi co-located based on the TCI state used for PDCCH quasi-colocation indication of the lowest CORESET-ID in the latest slot in which one or more CORESETs are configured for the UE.
+For the case when TCI-PresentInDCI = 'Enabled', if the offset is less than a threshold Threshold-Sched-Offset, the UE may assume that the antenna ports of one DM-RS port group of PDSCH of a serving cell are quasi co-located based on the TCI state used for PDCCH quasi-colocation indication of the lowest CORESET-ID in the slot in which UE monitored PDCCH in one or more CORESETs and received the corresponding DCI that scheduled the PDSCH.